zhmurov/mdcourse/content/04_SmallMolecules/03_ManyMoleculesInABox.rst

 The second equilibration stage is done under constant pressure conditions (NPT ensemble).
 GROMACS will be adjusting the size of the simulation box to reach the target value of pressure.
-The volume of the box can change quite drastically at this stage if the initial box is overfilled or underfilled.
+The volume of the box can change quite drastically at this stage if the initial box is overfilled or undefiled.
 We aim to reach more or less conserved volume at the end of this run as an indicator that the system is well equilibrated and ready for production run.

     .. code-block:: text